kishwarshafin/helen/docs/v1_release_notes.md

 <img src="../img/bug.png" alt="BUG">
 </p>

 The newest version of `MarginPolish` uses the RLE counts during alignment which ensures proper alignment in Run-length encoded mode.
-Following is another repeat region where we don't see the jitter anymore due to the fix in the alignment parameters.
+Following is another repeat region where we don't see the jitter anymore after the fix in the alignment parameters.
 We have extensively tested the applicability of the new alignment model and the results are satisfactory.
 <p align="center">
 <img src="../img/fixed.png" alt="BUG FIXED">
 </p>